Uruk – Home To The Legendary Hero Gilgamesh

 Tablet from Uruk III (c.
 3200–3000 BC) recording beer distributions from the storerooms of an institution, British Museum.
 Jim Kuhn - CC BY 2.0

-In the first half of 3000 BC (it was the Early Dynastic Period), the residents of Uruk probably began to construct a defensive wall of dried brick.
-According to an ancient imprint of the cylindrical seal, the city's strong wall measured nine kilometers (was continually repaired and strengthened) and effectively surrounded Uruk giving the inhabitants good protection.
+In the first half of 3000 BC (the Early Dynastic Period), the residents of Uruk probably began to construct a defensive wall of dried brick.
+According to an ancient imprint of the cylindrical seal, the city's strong wall measured nine kilometers (was continually repaired and strengthened) and effectively surrounded Uruk, giving the inhabitants good protection.

-Tradition has it that it was great hero Gilgamesh (the son of the mortal Lugulbanda and a minor goddess, Ninsun), contributed to this achievement.
+Tradition has it that the great hero Gilgamesh (the son of the mortal Lugulbanda and a minor goddess, Ninsun) contributed to this achievement.

-Uruk became the most important city-state and commercial, cultural and administrative, and cultural center in southern Mesopotamia with time.
-Likewise, it was also a significant political and economic power of the region.
+With time, Uruk became the most important city-state and commercial, cultural, administrative, and cultural center in southern Mesopotamia.
+Likewise, it was also a significant political and economic power in the region.
 Its influence extended to northern Syria in the west and Iran in the east.
-The world's first known writing system – the so-called pictographic writing-also contributed to Uruk's power.
+The world's first known writing system – pictographic writing contributed to Uruk's power

 In the famous "Epic of Gilgamesh," the city of Uruk is described as follows:

 "The outer wall shines in the sun like the brightest copper; the inner wall is beyond the imagining of kings.
-Study the brickwork, study the fortification; climb the great ancient staircase to the terrace; study how it is made; from the terrace see the planted and fallow fields, the ponds, and orchards.
+Study the brickwork the fortification; climb the great ancient staircase to the terrace; study how it is made; from the terrace, see the planted and fallow fields, the ponds, and orchards.
 One league is the inner city, another league is orchards; still another the fields beyond; over there is the precinct of the temple.

 Three leagues and the temple precinct of Ishtar measure Uruk, the city of Gilgamesh….'